anastasia/htmldiffer/README.md

   + all text that is changed should therefore be wrapped by appropriate `span` diff tags.
   + the default whitelisted tags include self-closing tags `<img>` and `<input>` and will therefore be wrapped in `span` diff tags

+***

+This repository is a fork off of https://github.com/aaronsw/htmldiff.